-Prereq: "C" or higher in NURS 154, NURS 155, NURS 156, and NURS 158.
+Prereg: "C" or higher in NURS 154, NURS 155, NURS 156, and NURS 158.
 Comments: This course is offered only in the summer.
 Credit by exam is not an available option.

-Description: A first-level course, which is a continuation of NURS 156-Adult Health Nursing I. Primary focus is on the common, physiological conditions, performance of skills, and therapeutic techniques to meet self-care needs (universal, developmental, and health deviation).
+Description: This is a first-level course, which is a continuation of NURS 156-Adult Health Nursing I. The primary focus is on the common, physiological conditions, performance of skills, and therapeutic techniques to meet self-care needs (universal, developmental, and health deviation).
 Emphases are on the student's role as a member of the nursing team, participation in the total nursing process, and proficiency in nursing skills.
 Clinical experiences take place in a variety of settings.